Sofia: Top 10 Things to do

 St George Rotunda Church

-No 5 – See iconic socialist art at the Museum of Socialist Art
+No 5 – See iconic socialist art at the Museum of Art from the Socialist Period

-After the fall of communism in Bulgaria, officials wondered what to do with various sculptures and art work which depicted communist ideals and were in evidence across the city.
-The answer was to take it all down and dump it in a garden; now the fascinating Museum of Art from the Socialist Period.
+After the fall of communism in Bulgaria, officials wondered what to do with the various sculptures and art work which depicted communist ideals which were in evidence across the city.
+The answer was to take them all down and dump them in a garden on the edge of town; now the Museum of Art from the Socialist Period.

 It entails a metro ride out to the suburbs.
-The M4 Line to G.M.
-Dimitrov gets you to within a 10 minute walk of the museum.
+The M4 or M1 Metro Lines to G.M.
+Dimitrov get you to within a 10 minute walk of the museum.
 It’s not the easiest place to find.
-However, in amongst a range of modern office buildings, you will spot an enormous red star which indicates you have located the museum.
+However, in amongst a collection of modern office buildings, we finally spot an enormous red star (that once stood atop the former Party House in the centre of Sofia) which indicates that we have located the museum.

 Museum of Art from the Socialist Period